The Editor in Chief

 Chris Saunders is Emeritus Professor of Historical Studies at the University of Cape Town (UCT), South Africa, where he taught for many years before retiring, after which he worked for two years at the Centre for Conflict Resolution, also in Cape Town.
 He was educated at UCT and then Oxford University, where he completed a doctorate on the annexation of the Transkeian Territories in the late 19th century.
 He has written widely on topics in the history of Southern Africa.
 He is co-author with Rodney Davenport of South Africa: A Modern History (Macmillan, 5th edition, 2000) and, more recently, of a number of articles on Southern Africa in the late 20th century.
 With Sue Onslow, he wrote the chapter on Southern Africa for The Cambridge History of the Cold War, volume 3.
 His most recent publication is a chapter on South Africa’s foreign policy in a volume edited by Robert Rotberg on Governance and Innovation in Africa: South Africa after Mandela (CIGI, 2014).

 Kathleen Sheldon is an independent scholar who has a research affiliation with the Center for the Study of Women at the University of California, Los Angeles.
 She has written on African women’s history and history in Mozambique.
-She edited Courtyards, Markets, City Streets: Urban Women in Africa (Westview, 1996), and also published Pounders of Grain: A History of Women, Work, and Politics in Mozambique (Heinemann, 2002), and the Historical Dictionary of Women in Sub-Saharan Africa (Scarecrow, 2005, revised edition forthcoming 2015).
+Her most recent book is African Women: Early History to the 21st Century (Indiana University Press, 2017).
+Previously, she edited Courtyards, Markets, City Streets: Urban Women in Africa (Westview, 1996), published Pounders of Grain: A History of Women, Work, and Politics in Mozambique (Heinemann, 2002), and the Historical Dictionary of Women in Sub-Saharan Africa (Rowman and Littlefield, revised second edition, 2016).
 Her articles have appeared in African Studies Review, Canadian Journal of African Studies, International Journal of African Historical Studies, History in Africa, Lusotopie, Signs, and in numerous edited collections and reference works.
-She has served on the editorial boards of the New Encyclopedia of Africa (2007), the Dictionary of African Biography (2011), and Oxford Bibliographies in African Studies (2012 and ongoing).
-She is treasurer of the African Studies Association, and serves as an editor with H-Luso-Africa, an online network of scholars interested in Portuguese-speaking Africa.
+She has served on the editorial boards of the New Encyclopedia of Africa (2007), the Dictionary of African Biography (2011), and Oxford Bibliographies in African Studies.
+She is an editor with H-Luso-Africa, an online network of scholars interested in Portuguese-speaking Africa.

 Olufemi (Femi) Vaughan is the Alfred Sargent Lee ’41 & Mary Farley Ames Lee Professor of African Studies at Amherst College.
 He is author and editor of ten books, over fifty scholarly articles, and many reviews, including Religion and the Making of Nigeria (Duke University Press, 2016) and Nigerian Chiefs: Traditional Power in Modern Politics, 1890s-1990s (University of Rochester Press, 2000; second edition, 2006).
 Before joining the faculty of Amherst College, he was professor of Africana Studies and History at the State University of New York, Stony Brook where he was associate provost, and was the Geoffrey Canada Professor of Africana Studies and History at Bowdoin College where he led the revitalization of Bowdoin’s Africana Studies Program.
 He is co-editor of the Routledge Handbook on Contemporary Nigeria, a Senior Editor of the Oxford Encyclopedia of Methods, Sources, and Historiography in African History, and is a member of the Advisory Board of the Africa Program, Woodrow Wilson International Center for Scholars, Washington, DC.
 Femi Vaughan is the recipient of several professional awards including a Woodrow Wilson National Fellowship, a Woodrow Wilson Public Policy Fellowship, Ford Foundation fellowships, a Distinguished Scholars Award of the Association of Global South Studies, and a State University of New York Chancellor’s Award for Excellence in Teaching.